mistyau/forum-backend/README.md

 ## Setup

-To run the application locally, you will need JDK version 11 installed on your machine.
+To run the application locally, you will need JRE 11 installed on your machine.
 You may also want to install the Eclipse IDE, as it will be referenced directly in this readme.
 However, if you don't have the Eclipse IDE installed, then you can simply compile and run the application from your command line.

 1. Clone the repository.